p2js/rstypes/readme.md

 ### and, or

-These two methods can be used to perform logic on `Result` values, evaluating to the alternative given if the first result is `Some` or `None` respectively, or itself otherwise.
+These two methods can be used to perform logic on `Result` values, evaluating to the alternative given if the first result is `Ok` or `Err` respectively, or itself otherwise.

 ```ts
 let res2: Result<number, string> = Err("something");